SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

 >
 >
 >
-> You would use the Pressed action, when you want to continually check if a key is held down and if it is increment come value, like moving the Trooper for instance.&nbsp; If I hold down the Up arrow key, I want the Trooper to continue towards the top of the screen until either the player releases the Up arrow key or the Trooper reaches the top of the screen.
+> You would use the Pressed action, when you want to continually check if a key is held down and if it is increment come value, like moving the Trooper for instance.
+If I hold down the Up arrow key, I want the Trooper to continue towards the top of the screen until either the player releases the Up arrow key or the Trooper reaches the top of the screen.
 >
 >
 > #### 2.3 Triggered